standard/standard/README.md

 This module saves you (and others!) time in two ways:

-- **No configuration.** The easiest way to enforce consistent style in your module/project.
+- **No configuration.** The easiest way to enforce consistent style in your project.
 Just drop it in.
 - **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.